-Operators of emergency vehicles work under the burden of two competing priorities: to arrive at the scene as quickly as possible; but still to arrive safely, without causing an accident.
-On both ends of the scale, lives hang in the balance: the lives the first responders are racing to save on one side, and the lives of other motorists and pedestrians they encounter en route.
+Operators of emergency vehicles work under the burden of two competing priorities: to arrive at the scene as quickly as possible, but also to arrive safely, without causing an accident.
+On both ends of the scale, lives hang in the balance: the lives the first responders are racing to save on one side, and the lives of other motorists and pedestrians they encounter en route to the scene.

 New York’s Law Governing Emergency Vehicle Drivers